xerk-dot/the-worlds-best-dropdown/README.md

 # Frontend Engineer Challenge

+This repo is for a technical assessment to make a dropdown.

 ## Project Overview

 This repository contains a custom-built dropdown menu component developed using either React or plain JavaScript.
 The component is designed from scratch without relying on any pre-built dropdowns from component libraries (ShadCN, Material UI, HTML select, or Ant Design).
 The focus of this implementation is on creating an elegant component architecture rather than on styling.